2021 Immunity Superfoods List

 5. Pumpkin Seeds for Zinc

-A co-factor in protein building and essential for cell division, zinc is required for maintaining a healthy immune response.
+A co-factor in protein building and essential for cell division, zinc is required for maintaining an effective immune response.
 Even a mild deficiency in this mineral lowers your defenses against viral infection.

 6. Brazil Nuts for Selenium

-Selenium deficiency is common in countries like America and linked to compromised immune function and a higher risk of a range of serious health conditions like cancer and cardiovascular disease (itself a strong risk factor for COVID-19 mortality).
+Selenium deficiency is common in countries like America and linked to compromised immune function and a higher risk of a range of serious conditions like cardiovascular disease (itself a strong risk factor).

 7. Cod Liver Oil for Vitamin D, A and Omega-3s